 Unfortunately, many clauses do not contain such express language.
 Some clauses merely state that claims “arising out of” the agreement shall be brought in a particular court.
 In other cases, the clause states that the chosen courts shall have exclusive jurisdiction to hear claims “arising hereunder.”
 When the text of the clause provides so little guidance as to its intended scope, the courts must do the best they can to determine the likely intent of the parties.

 Effect on Third Parties.
-The question of whether a forum selection clause binds individuals who did not sign the agreement containing the clause is addressed here and here.
-As a matter of contract interpretation, however, the law is clear that a forum selection clause will not bind non-signatories if the contract contains a no third-party beneficiaries clause like this one:
+The question of whether a forum selection clause binds individuals who did not sign the agreement containing the clause is discussed at some length here and here.
+As a matter of contract interpretation, however, the law is clear that non-signatories may not take advantage of a forum selection clause if the contract contains a no third-party beneficiaries clause like this one:

 This Agreement is intended for the benefit of the parties hereto and their respective permitted successors and assigns, and is not for the benefit of, nor may any provision hereof be enforced by, any other person.

-When such a clause appears in the contract, the forum selection clause will only bind the parties who actually signed the agreement in question.
-It will not apply to non-signatories because the no third-party beneficiaries clause indicates that the parties did not intend for the forum selection clause to have any impact on third parties.
+When such a clause appears in the contract, the forum selection clause may not be invoked by non-signatories because the clause clearly indicates that the parties did not intend for the forum selection clause to benefit these parties.